aaronsheldon/data-management/syllabus.md

 There are no quizzes or exams in this course.

-### Make-up policy
+### Assignment policy

+Assignments are due Monday night by 11:59 pm Eastern Time.
+Assignments should be submitted via Canvas.
 Late assignments will be docked 10% up to one week late, and 20% up to the end of the class, except in cases of genuine emergencies that can be documented by the student or in cases where this has been discussed and approved in advance.
 This policy is based on the idea that in order to learn how to use computers well, students should be working with them at multiple times each week.
 Time has been allotted in class for working on assignments and students are expected to work